Nikita757/ivs-calculator/src/manual/manual.md

 * Abs
   * Example: |-4|
 * Power of
+  * Only works with exponents that are a natural number.
+Decimals are floored, negative values return an error.
   * Example: 6^2
   * Alternate syntax: 6p2
 * Root
+  * Only works with degrees that are a natural number.
+Decimals are floored, negative values return an error.
+  * If no degree is provided it is implicitly a square root.
-  * Example: 2√25
+  * Example: 3√125
+  * Example (no degree): √25
-  * Alternate syntax: 2r25
+  * Alternate syntax: 3r125
 * Factorial
   * Example: 4!

+## Troubleshooting

+Most errors you may encounter while using the program should be self-explanatory, however some require a more detailed explanation.

+*Syntax error at position n*

+* This means the program didn't understand your input, with the problem starting at the *nth* character.

+*Result is too big*

+* There are numbers that unfortunately even this calculator can't handle.

+Other errors

+* You probably made an error in your expression.
+If you believe your expression is correct, it is possible there's a problem with the program.
+In that case you can file an bug report on [GitHub](https://github.com/martykan/ivs-calculator/).

 ## About

 © Copyright 2021 Tomáš Martykán, Filip Štolfa, Andrei Meleca, Nichita Gutu

-The program is provided under the [GNU General Public License v3.0](https://github.com/martykan/ivs-calculator/blob/main/LICENSE)
+The program is provided under the [GNU General Public License v3.0](https://github.com/martykan/ivs-calculator/blob/main/LICENSE).

-Source code is available on [GitHub](https://github.com/martykan/ivs-calculator/)
+Source code is available on [GitHub](https://github.com/martykan/ivs-calculator/).

 Created as a part of IVS (Practical Aspects of Software Design) course at the Faculty of Information Technology at Brno University of Technology.